Some hyperbolicity revisited and robust transitivity: Proof of Theorem

 \subsubsection{Two dimensional center bundle}

 We begin with the case of a partially hyperbolic diffeomorphism with two dimensional center bundle.
 We are going to focus on the case where the center bundle $E^c_A$ behaves hyperbolic, since the case where it is completely contractive or expanding will be included later as a special case of the higher dimensional center case.
-In Lemma \ref{lemmixsub} we construct the example in $\R^2$ and then in Lemma \ref{ejendim4} we insert the example as the center leaf of a partially hyperbolic diffeomorphism.
+In Lemma \ref{lemmixsub} we construct the example in $\R^2$ and then in Lemma \ref{ejendim4} we insert the example as the restriction of a partially hyperbolic diffeomorphism to one of its center leaves.